Kirk-Esterline/test-projects/README.md

 # test-projects
 **A repo for testing portions of code for projects I am working on**

+## Video-Banner

+This is a proof of concept for a tool that would allow a video banner or caption to be added and edited without the need to edit the videos primary file.

+**How it works**
+Similar to the image banner project, this banner works using the absolute position property to move a text element on top of a

 ## Image Banner

 This is a test of adding text on top of an image.